zexxon/neo4j-event-console-content-pack/README.md

 restart graylog-server`

 A simple example To test the setup we can start with a simple graph.
-Graylog ships with a build-in random log generate that simulates a HTTP server.
+Graylog ships with a built-in random log generate that simulates a HTTP server.
 To visualize the incoming connections of this fictitious web server we first create the input:
 ![](<https://github.com/zexxon/neo4j-event-console-content-pack/blob/master/images/random-message-generator.png>)